AdamMYoung/Groupr/README.md

 # Groupr
 Application to create folders/groups for the Windows taskbar.
-[Download Here](https://github.com/AdamMYoung/Groupr/releases).
 A help guide is available within the application.
+Downloads are available from the [releases page](https://github.com/AdamMYoung/Groupr/releases).

 # Client
 The client is used for group/child creation, as well as shortcut generation.